-How much raw dog food to feed a pup…
+2. How much raw dog food to feed a pup

 Puppies need more food than adult dogs for their rapidly growing bodies, plus they have growth spurts so important to remember.

 The rule of thumb is that an 8-week old pup will consume up to 10% of its body weight per day.

 By the time they reach 50% of their adult weight (around 6mths in a knee high dog, earlier for toys, much later for giants and up to 2 years), they will probably be consuming around 5% of their body weight daily.
-From there we aim to down to around 3% of their body weight by the time they reach full body size (around 12mths for a knee high dog).
+From there we aim to go down to around 3% of their body weight by the time they reach full body size (around 12mths for a knee high dog).

 Pups can be moved on to ground, boneless raw dog food from weaning.
 They’ll love it.
 As soon as those little teeth come out they’ll very much appreciate a nice meaty bone to chew on, plus this encourages natural behaviour and may even stop them from chewing your furniture and shoes!
-By 4-5 weeks they will be normal raw dog food with bone ground in (depending on grind size) though some like to use higher fat mixes in young pups, such is their energy consumption.
+By 4-5 weeks they will be eating normal raw dog food with bone ground in (depending on grind size) though some like to use higher fat mixes in young pups, such is their energy consumption. \

 Now, it seems, dogs may be healthier on one meal a day.
 In fact, studies show dogs appear to live longer fed once per day.
-However, I would add that this study was of dogs fed commercial food, most of which I would view as dietary poison, so less of that high carb, insulin-spiking hell is surely better.
+However, I would add that this study was of dogs fed commercial food, most of which I would view as dietary poison, so less of that high carb, insulin-spiking hell or none at all is surely better.

 Still, a very interesting finding.
-And I am now a one-meal-a-day man (at least my dog is…!).
+I am now a one-meal-a-day man (at least my dog is…!).\

 For puppies this advice changes.
 They eat so much it must be split between meals or they’ll burst!
-For pups 4-12weeks they should be fed around 4 times per day.
-From 12-24wks around 3 times per day and by half a year we drop it down to two meals until an adult.
+For pups 4-12 weeks they should be fed around 4 times per day.
+From 12-24 weeks around 3 times per day and by half a year we drop it down to two meals until an adult.